willroberts/rpg/readme.md

 	- [ ] Enemies advance one step toward the player when spotted
 	-	[ ] Enemies have limited decision making and may flee
 - [ ] Fog of War
+- [ ] Fix tile rendering bug
 - [ ] Address all FIXME and TODO notes
+- [ ] Add a comment under filename.go summarizing what it contains

 ### IV.
 Increased Depth